 There is only one way we can be saved.
 It is a gift, that is by faith and confession in Jesus Christ and through no other name (John 3:16; John 10:9-10; Romans 6:23).

 There is a responsibility of repentance.
 After confession comes repentance, making a 180 degree turn from and repenting of our old life of sin and turning to a life wholly submitted to Jesus Christ, pursuing righteousness, faith, love and peace.
 (II Timothy 2:22)

-We believe that a Christian ought to display an extravagant affection for Jesus Christ and be enthusiastically involved in His Mission, “that none should perish.
+We believe that a Christian ought to display an extravagant affection for Jesus Christ and be enthusiastically involved in His mission, “that none should perish.”
 We believe God’s mandate for Christians is summed up in Matthew 28:18-20 and Mark 16:15-17.
-He commands us to “go,” whether that is in our schools, work places, home, city, state, or other nation.
-We ought to “go” and tell them of Jesus’s love and forgiveness and healing power for their lives.
-It is crucial that a Christian “follow-through” and serve those they have had an opportunity to introduce to Jesus by encouraging the ongoing redemptive work of God in their lives and make disciples by teaching and training them in the Word of God.
-Then released in their God-given purposes proclaiming the Good News of Jesus to the whole world (Matthew 24:14).
+He commands us to “go,” whether to our schools, work places, homes, cities, states, or other nations.
+It is crucial that we give everyone an opportunity to know Jesus.
+We are called to be “world changers,” those who spread the Good News of Jesus to the ends of the earth (Matthew 24:14).

 A believer must lead through Servant Leadership.
 Servant Leadership involves serving with selflessness and sacrifice, traits found in Jesus.
 "For even the Son of Man did not come to be served, but to serve, and give his life a ransom for many" (Mark 10:45).
 Servant Leaders serve with an unselfish concern for others, even at the expense and sacrifice of one's own interests.